Flash memory: Manufacturers

-Samsung remains the largest NAND flash memory manufacturer as of first quarter 2022.
+Notes: Samsung remains the largest NAND flash memory manufacturer as of Q1 2022.

+Kioxia spun out and got renamed of Toshiba in 2018/2019.

+SK Hynix acquired Intel's NAND business at the end of 2021.

 Shipments

 In addition to individual flash memory chips, flash memory is also embedded in microcontroller (MCU) chips and system-on-chip (SoC) devices.
 Flash memory is embedded in ARM chips, which have sold 150 billion units worldwide as of 2019, and in programmable system-on-chip (PSoC) devices, which have sold 1.1 billion units as of 2012.
 This adds up to at least 151.1 billion MCU and SoC chips with embedded flash memory, in addition to the 45.4 billion known individual flash chip sales as of 2015, totalling at least 196.5 billion chips containing flash memory.

 Flash scalability

 Due to its relatively simple structure and high demand for higher capacity, NAND flash memory is the most aggressively scaled technology among electronic devices.
 The heavy competition among the top few manufacturers only adds to the aggressiveness in shrinking the floating-gate MOSFET design rule or process technology node.
-While the expected shrink timeline is a factor of two every three years per original version of Moore's law, this has recently been accelerated in the case of NAND flash to a factor of two every two years.
+While the expected shrink timeline is a factor of two every three years per the original version of Moore's law, this has recently been accelerated in the case of NAND flash to a factor of two every two years.

 As the MOSFET feature size of flash memory cells reaches the 15–16 nm minimum limit, further flash density increases will be driven by TLC (3 bits/cell) combined with vertical stacking of NAND memory planes.
 The decrease in endurance and increase in uncorrectable bit error rates that accompany feature size shrinking can be compensated by improved error correction mechanisms.
 Even with these advances, it may be impossible to economically scale flash to smaller and smaller dimensions as the number of electron holding capacity reduces.
 Many promising new technologies (such as FeRAM, MRAM, PMC, PCM, ReRAM, and others) are under investigation and development as possible more scalable replacements for flash.